 Southwest Airlines is popular with frequent fliers for their low fares, “bags fly free” policy that is rare, and the transparent system with frequent flier miles.
 Theirs is the least complicated where a mile has a dollar value and you don’t have to search for the best dates to use your miles.

-Chase offers a Southwest Rapid Rewards Premier Business Card that offers 60,000 Rapid Rewards miles with a $3,000 spend in the first three months.
+Chase offers a Southwest Rapid Rewards Premier Business Card that offers 60,000 Rapid Rewards points with a $3,000 spend in the first three months.

-A savvy traveler will obtain a Southwest business card and one of their personal credit cards, the Chase Southwest Rapid Rewards Plus and/or the Chase Southwest Rapid Rewards Premier cards and meet the minimum spend to earn over 100,000 miles, qualifying for the coveted Companion Pass which gives you a free companion on every Southwest flight you take this year and next.
+A savvy traveler will obtain a Southwest business card and one of their personal credit cards, the Chase Southwest Rapid Rewards Plus and/or the Chase Southwest Rapid Rewards Premier cards and meet the minimum spend to earn over 120,000 miles, qualifying for the coveted Companion Pass which gives you a free companion on every Southwest flight you take this year and next.